What Is Hail Damage and How Does It Affect Roofing Materials?

 Golf Ball-Sized Hail (1.75 inches)

-Golf ball-sized hailstones are large enough to cause severe damage to most roofing materials.
-The force of these hailstones can create deep dents, punctures, and cracks in shingles, tiles, and metal roofs.
-In some cases, hail of this size can even puncture the roof deck, leading to immediate leaks and water damage inside the home.
+Large enough to cause severe damage to most materials.
+The force can create deep dents, punctures, and cracks in asphalt or tile and may even damage roof decking, leading to immediate leaks and water damage inside your home.

 Larger Hail (2 inches and above)